Estimated reading time: 27 minutes

 In the wild, Bengal Slow Lorises can live up to 20 years, though many perish far earlier due to hunting, capture, and habitat destruction.
 In captivity, their lifespan may be shorter due to stress and poor conditions.

-What are the main threats impacting the Bengal Slow Loris?
+What is the Bengali name for the Bengal Slow Loris?

 Do Bengal Slow Lorises make good pets?